Last Updated on

 How To Connect Your PC To A TV Via A HDMI Cable

-Ok, so let’s say for simplicities sake that you want to connect your PC or laptop to a TV via a wired connection, the very first thing that you are going to want to check is that your PC or laptop comes equipped with an HDMI output.
+Ok, so let’s say for simplicity’s sake that you want to connect your PC or laptop to a TV via a wired connection.
+The very first thing that you are going to want to check is that your PC or laptop comes equipped with an HDMI output.

-Now, what’s important to remember with some PCs is that if they are using a dedicated graphics card, then you need to make sure that your HDMI cable is connected to the graphics card rather than the HDMI that might have come included with your case.
+Now, what’s important to remember with some PCs is that if they are using a dedicated graphics card.
+Then you need to make sure that your HDMI cable is connected to the graphics card rather than the HDMI that might have come included with your case.

 Otherwise, just run an HDMI cable from your PC or Laptop to your TV’s input, and then you should be connected.
 You can alter the screen settings in your PC’s settings menu to make sure that you have the optimal setup for your needs.

 How To Connect Your Television To Your PC Via Thunderbolt 3 Cable

-Recently a brand new technology has been invented that allows PC and laptop users the ability to connect their laptops to a television or monitor via a specialized USB cable rather than an actual HDMI – this cable is dubbed the Thunderbolt 3.
+Recently, a brand-new technology has been invented that allows PC and laptop users the ability to connect their laptops to a television or monitor via a specialized USB cable rather than an actual HDMI.
+This cable is dubbed the Thunderbolt 3.

-It’s pretty simple to tell if you have a laptop capable of utilizing Thunderbolt 3 technology – just look at the USB ports on your machine, and if they have a small lightning bolt next to the actual port, that’s an indication it is Thunderbolt 3 ready.
+It’s pretty simple to tell if you have a laptop capable of utilizing Thunderbolt 3 technology – just look at the USB ports on your machine.
+If they have a small lightning bolt next to the actual port, that’s an indication it is Thunderbolt 3 ready.

-Either way, you are going to need to buy yourself a Thunderbolt adapter in order to hook your device up to a TV.
+Either way, you are going to need to buy yourself a Thunderbolt adapter to hook your device up to a TV.
 This is a small USB to HDMI adapter unit that changes the outgoing signal so that your television can understand and display the input coming from your device.

 How To Connect Your Smart TV To Your PC

-Now, when it comes to wireless connectivity there are a few different options available when it comes to actually casting your laptop or PC screen.
+Now, when it comes to wireless connectivity, there are a few different options available when it comes to actually casting your laptop or PC screen.